Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-12-only-human.md

 "That we most certainly did."
 The Gaoian purred.
 "The first of many I hope, before we're certain I'm with cub."

-"That's umm...Great.
+"That's umm...
+Great.
 I'm happy for you."
 Rylee found she couldn't meet the Sister's gaze.
 She was surprised when Niral issued a low keening sound and took her hands.

 "Rylee, are you all right?"

 "I made a complete ass of myself last night, didn't I?"

 "...A backside?
 Oh!
-Um...I don't know, did you?"
+Um...
+I don't know, did you?"

 "That's usually what we call it when somebody makes someone else feel uncomfortable by confessing to being...*interested* in them.
 And all the rest.
 I'm sorry Niral, I was drunk, I wasn't thinking straight and I ran off at the mouth."